DaXuanGarden/DaXuanGarden/README.md

 🔥Therefore, I greatly look forward to interacting and learning with teachers and classmates, striving to make greater progress together.

-😀Feel free to send DaXuan an email at daxuan111000@163.com.
+😀Feel free to send Daxuan an email at daxuan111000@163.com.
 Let's share our knowledge, exchange our experiences, and grow together.

 <!---
 DaXuanGarden/DaXuanGarden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.